You may still spend a lot of time visiting the person you care for in their care home, helping with care and keeping the person you care for company.

 Residents and relative groups

-Many care homes have a residents groups and carer or relatives groups.
-These are a chance for you, and the person you care for, to have a say in what happens at the care home and to improve the quality of the care given.
+Many care homes have a residents group and carer or relatives groups.
+These are a chance for you, and the person you care for, to have a say in what happens at the care home and to be involved with the quality of the care given.
 You get the chance to raise concerns and to ask for any improvements you would like in the future.
-This could be able anyting from staffing and personal care, to social activities and trips out.
+This could be able anything from staffing and personal care, to social activities and trips out.

 Relatives & Residents Association

-The Relatives & Residents Association is a national charity for older people in or needing care and the relatives and friends who help them cope.
-They have a helpline where you can get free, expert advice about anything to do with older people and care homes.
-They have factsheets that you can download, including ones about rights.
-They even have a Keys to Care app aimed at care home staff and relatives with advice about improving the quality of care.
+The Relatives & Residents Association is a national charity for older people in or needing care and their relatives and friends who help them.
+It has a helpline where you can get free, expert advice about anything to do with older people and care homes.
+It also has free factsheets that you can download, including ones about rights.

 If you need to complain

-If you want to complaint about care the person you look after gets at a nursing or care home, or from paid care workers at home, then find out more about social care, care home or paid care worker complaints.
+If you want to make a complaint about the care the person you look after is getting from a nursing or care home, or from paid care support workers at home, then find out more about social care, care home or paid care worker complaints.